-This recipe was made with a two-inch thick, four-pound flat cut corned beef brisket.
-If your cut is thicker than two inches, add 5 minutes of cooking time for each 1/2-inch over two inches.
+This recipe was made with a 2-inch-thick, 4-pound flat cut corned beef brisket.
+If your cut is thicker than 2 inches, add 5 minutes of cooking time for each 1/2-inch over 2 inches.

 Gather the ingredients.

-Peel and slice the onion.
-Put the onions and corned beef in the Instant Pot.
-Add the mixed pickling spices and bay leaves, followed by the 4 cups of water.
+Peel and slice onion.
+Put onions and corned beef in Instant Pot.
+Add mixed pickling spices and bay leaves, followed by 4 cups of water.

-Lock the Instant Pot lid in place and turn the venting knob to "sealing."
-Choose the manual setting and high pressure.
-Set the time to 85 minutes.
+Lock Instant Pot lid in place and turn venting knob to "sealing."
+Choose manual setting and high pressure.
+Set time to 85 minutes.

-Meanwhile, scrub and peel the potatoes (or leave them unpeeled) and cut them into 1 1/2-inch to 2-inch pieces.
-Peel the carrots and cut them into 3-inch lengths.
-If the carrots are quite thick, halve them horizontally.
-Cut the cabbage into six to eight wedges.
+Meanwhile, scrub and peel potatoes (or leave them unpeeled) and cut them into 1 1/2-inch to 2-inch pieces.
+Peel carrots and cut into 3-inch lengths.
+If carrots are quite thick, halve them horizontally.
+Cut cabbage into six to eight wedges.

-When the time is up, let the pressure release naturally for 15 minutes, then carefully move the knob to "venting."
-Remove the meat to a cutting board and slice it thinly.
-Transfer the meat to a platter and cover it with foil to keep warm.
+When time is up, let pressure release naturally for 15 minutes, then carefully move knob to "venting."
+Remove meat to a cutting board and slice thinly.
+Transfer meat to a platter and cover with foil to keep warm.

-Strain the liquids into a large bowl or gravy separator and skim off any excess fat.
-Discard the solids and return the liquids to the Instant Pot.
-Add the vegetables to the pot.
+Strain liquids into a large bowl or gravy separator and skim off any excess fat.
+Discard solids and return liquids to Instant Pot.
+Add vegetables to pot.

-Lock the lid in place and make sure the venting knob is set to "sealing."
-Choose the manual setting, high pressure, and set it for 2 minutes.
+Lock lid in place and make sure venting knob is set to "sealing."
+Choose manual setting, high pressure, and set it for 2 minutes.

-When the time is up, carefully turn the knob to "venting" to release the pressure quickly.
-With a slotted spoon, arrange the potatoes and carrots around the sliced corned beef.
-Arrange the cabbage wedges in a separate bowl.
-Garnish the corned beef, cabbage, and vegetables with parsley and serve with a spicy brown or whole grain mustard.
+When time is up, carefully turn knob to "venting" to release pressure quickly.
+With a slotted spoon, arrange potatoes and carrots around sliced corned beef.
+Arrange cabbage wedges in a separate bowl.
+Garnish corned beef, cabbage, and vegetables with parsley and serve with a spicy brown or whole grain mustard.

 - If you don't have mixed pickling spices, it's easy to make it at home.
 Combine 1 tablespoon of mustard seeds with 1 teaspoon of whole allspice berries, about 1/2 teaspoon of coriander seeds, 1/4 teaspoon of ground ginger, 1/4 teaspoon of ground ginger, and about 1 inch of a cinnamon stick.